 When director Jan Svěrák’s Oscar-winning tale of an aging Czech bachelor and a cute Russian kid first came out it was cheered for helping salvage the international rep of Czech films.
 I haven't watched it in a while (but it's on Netflix, so I will get to it again soon).
 My sense, though, is that it hasn't aged that well and is now seen as kind of syrupy.
 It's still worth a look for the sumptuous shots of what was intended to be pre-revolutionary Prague.
 I'm sure I will love it again once get a chance to re-watch it.

 David Ondříček’s hugely influential film set the standard for the ensemble-driven, life-of-a-twenty-something chronicles that for a time became a staple of post-Velvet Revolution Czech cinema.
-I re-watched the film on Netflix a few weeks ago and found that it really caught something of the still-raw look, feel and mood of Prague in the 1990s.
+I re-watched the film on Netflix a few weeks ago and found that it really caught something of the still-raw look, feel and mood of 1990s' Prague.

 Maybe I’ll write a personal letter of thanks to Netflix for adding this beautiful film by director Jiří Menzel to their collection.
 I’d heard for years from Czech friends that I needed to give it a watch, but for some reason I avoided it.
 How good could a film about a “sweet little village” really be?
 Don’t make my mistake.
 It’s hysterically funny and highly moving, and a fitting successor to all those great films from two decades earlier.
 It’s firmly lodged on my "Top 10" best films ever list.

-Director Věra Chytilová’s classic from communist times about young families who buy apartments in the new high-rise apartment blocks going up all over town only to discover how poorly constructed they are -- and how shiny, brand new apartments don't always translate into shiny, brand new lives.
+Director Věra Chytilová’s classic from communist times about young families who buy apartments in the new high-rise apartment blocks going up on the edges of town only to discover how poorly constructed they are -- and how the shiny, brand-new apartments don't always translate into shiny, brand-new lives.
 It’s mesmerizing from the opening shot on.

 Hugely influential Czech road movie starring a young Anna Geislerová, who hitchhikes her way to hopeful freedom.
 The Ride captured something of the optimism and spirit of those early post-revolutionary years.

-I’m embarrassed to admit I missed this movie entirely when it debuted and won several Czech film awards.
-One of my criticisms of Czech period dramas generally is that they are often over-stylized: the actors are too glamorous; the settings too lush.
+I’m embarrassed to admit I missed this movie when it debuted and won several Czech film awards.
+One of my criticisms of Czech period dramas generally is that they are often over-stylized: the actors are too glamorous, the settings too lush.
 This film, set in the gray, claustrophobic confines of 1982 Prague, gets the feel just right.
-The basic plot concerns a hardcore state security (StB) agent who’s determined to ruin the life of a dissident writer, but the story is much more about the officer’s complete meltdown when he fails to bend every character in the film to his will.
-Something about a cop self-destructing when he loses control felt timely in our current social justice moment.
+The basic plot concerns a hardcore state security (StB) agent who’s determined to ruin the life of a dissident writer, but the story is much more about the officer’s meltdown when he fails to bend every character in the film to his will.
+Something about a cop self-destructing when he loses control felt very timely in our current social-justice moment.